AthanasiosTsiaras/Statistical_Learning/README.md

+Applications in Statistical Modeling and Machine Learning

-This repository includes applications created with Shiny for academic purposes, online courses or just for fun!
+Created for academic purposes or just for fun!
-Remember to eat a peach for peace - Enjoy!
+Enjoy and feel free to submit your feedback.